Mentoring for Youth who Have Been Arrested or Incarcerated

 Office of Juvenile Justice and Delinquency Prevention (OJJDP)’s Investments in Reentry and Diversion Mentoring

 - OJJDP has an extensive history of supporting research and programmatic initiatives that aim to address the needs of youth who are involved in (or being diverted from) the juvenile justice system in multifaceted ways.
 In 2017, for example, funds were allocated to Tribal Juvenile Healing to Wellness Courts, Juvenile Drug Treatment Court Programs, Juvenile Justice System Improvement Programs, and others.
-Second Chance Act funds were awarded to programs that strengthen relationships between young fathers, young mothers and their children, and Juvenile Justice Systems Reform Promising Practices, while Smart on Juvenile Justice funds were awarded for Juvenile Justice Defense Training and Technical Assistance, Regional Juvenile Defender Resource Centers, Juvenile Reentry Legal Services, and System-Wide Juvenile Justice Reform Planning and Training and Technical Assistance.
+Second Chance Act funds were awarded to programs that strengthen relationships between young fathers, young mothers and their children, and Juvenile Justice Systems Reform Promising Practices, while Smart on Juvenile Justice funds were awarded for Juvenile Justice Defense Training and Technical Assistance, Regional Juvenile Defender Resource Centers, Juvenile Reentry Legal Services, and System-Wide Juvenile Justice Reform.

 - In 2018, OJJDP released requests for proposals for funding that will promote public safety and improve outcomes for youth in confinement and while under community supervision, provide enhancements to state systems for youth offenders, conduct research and evaluations that can yield practical implications for federally funded juvenile reentry projects, and improve juvenile reentry programs’ data collection, analysis and reporting, among other systemic initiatives intended to improve outcomes for juvenile justice involved youth and strengthen prevention efforts.